joevegacoding/Tippy/README.md

 ## Author
 This project was made by me, Joseph Bouhanef.
-If you want to contact me, you can always end me DM on Twitter[@JosephCodes_](https://twitter.com/JosephCodes_)
+If you have any questions, don't hesitate to contact met on Twitter[@JosephCodes_](https://twitter.com/JosephCodes_)